The Best Of Granville Island, A Complete Guide

 - Location: Under the south end of Vancouver’s Granville Street Bridge

-When staying in downtown Vancouver, Granville Island is best reached by the Aquabus or cute little water taxis, which ferry passengers across the water for a small fee.
+When staying in downtown Vancouver, Granville Island is best reached by the Aquabus or cute water taxis.
 Access to the island is available from docks at Hornby St., David Lam Park, Stamp’s Landing, Spyglass Place, Yaletown, Plaza of Nations, and The Village.

-By vehicle, travel to Fir Street and West 4th Avenue.
-Drive north on Fir and turn right on West 3rd Street, which travels under the Granville Street Bridge.
-Under the bridge, the large red-lettered signage shows you have arrived.
-On the island, the traffic is one way, running anti-clockwise.
+If you’re driving, head to Fir Street and West 4th Avenue.
+Go north on Fir, then right onto West 3rd, which runs under the Granville Street Bridge.
+Look for the large red-lettered sign to know you’ve arrived.
+Traffic on the island flows one way, counter-clockwise.

 The History Of Granville Island